ava-project/ava-core/README.md

 ## Install

-#### Unix enivronment

-  - In order to install the dependencies, please run the following command in your shell:
+Run this command in your shell:

 ```bash
 pip install --editable .